Posted on 7/27/2022

 Grocery Shopping

-Saturday and Sunday are going to be very popular for hitting up the grocery store, as thats when most people are arriving.
-Were not saying to not go on the weekends, we just want to you to bear in mind that you should allow yourself some extra time.
+Saturday and Sunday are going to be very popular for hitting up the grocery store, as that's when most people are arriving.
+We're not saying to not go on the weekends, we just want you to bear in mind that you should allow yourself some extra time.
 We also recommend only sending 1-2 people from your party inside.
 Can you just imagine if everyone brought their whole family in?
-If everyone sent in just 1 designated shopper, things run much more smoothly.
+If everyone sends in just 1-2 designated shoppers, things run much more smoothly.

 Know the Limit